Follow these steps to become a Reactored super Teacher!

 Reactored grades the exams automatically, with the unique learning evaluation feature teachers can save over 70% of the time spent in reviewing of exams.

-Part 8 — How to create gap task in Reactored
+Part 8 — How to create different tasks in Reactored

 In Reactored gap assignments, a student can respond in three different ways: